 The increase in average temperatures and more frequent occurrence of extreme meteorological events will affect basic wine-growing activity.
 A trend to bring forward harvest starts is already perceptible.
-Details in point 1.6.2.5
+Details in point 1.6.2.5 of the present universal registration document.

-Stock and Production
+• Stock and Production